dojo/docs/dojox/form/manager/_NodeMixin.rst

 Value access
 ------------

 Methods in this category provide primitives for low-level access to values of individual form elements.
-For high-level access to values use `_ValueMixin <dojox/form/manager/_ValueMixin>`_.
+For high-level access to values use :ref:`_ValueMixin <dojox/form/manager/_ValueMixin>`.

 formNodeValue
 ~~~~~~~~~~~~~

 This method allows to get/set values of controlled form nodes.
-It is modeled after `dojox.form.manager._Mixin's formWidgetValue() <dojox/form/manager/_Mixin#formwidgetvalue>`_.
+It is modeled after :ref:`dojox.form.manager._Mixin's formWidgetValue() <dojox/form/manager/_Mixin>`.
 It can be used two ways: with one parameter to get the value, and with two parameters to set the value:

 .. code-block :: javascript